mhoangvslev/F-RDFQuotient/README.md

 ## Download
 ### Jar files (recommended)
-Click on a version number below to download stand-alone jar file.
+Click on a version number below to download standalone jar file.

 * [1.8-SNAPSHOT](http://files.inria.fr/cedar/RDFQuotient/RDFQuotient-1.8-SNAPSHOT-with-dependencies.jar) (recommended) current, 1.8 pre-release version, still under development but rather stable, build from March 22, 2019
 * [1.7](http://files.inria.fr/cedar/RDFQuotient/RDFQuotient-1.7-with-dependencies.jar) (legacy code) stable version released on October 19, 2018

 ### Building from sources
-The loading process is provided by efficient OntoSQL/RDFDB library developped at CEDAR team.
+The loading process is provided by the OntoSQL/RDFDB library developped in CEDAR team.
 This library is a dependency in our project that is stored in a private repository.
 However, it does not prevent you from using our code as we provide a compiled jar file.

 In order to build the project: